ukncsc/zero-trust-architecture/2-Know-your-User-Service-and-Device-identities.md

 ### Device Identity

 Each device that your organisation owns should be uniquely identifiable in a single device directory.
+This is uaually achieved using a PKI, which cryptographically binds a keypair to an identity.
 This enables efficient asset management and provides clear visibility of the devices which access your services and data.

 The zero trust policies you define will use compliance and health claims from a device to make decisions about which data it can access and the actions it can perform.
 A strong identity is required to ensure these claims can be validated.
+The identity itself is not sensitive, but the ability to prove ownership of it is.

-The strength of the device's identity depends on the device type, hardware and platform:
+The strength of the authentication of a device's identity depends on the device type, hardware and platform:

--   Device identity should be tightly bound to the device on a secure hardware co-processor, such as a TPM, that will give you high confidence in the device\'s identity.
+-   The ability for a device to prove its identity should be tightly bound to a secure hardware co-processor, such as a TPM, that will give you high confidence in the device\'s identity.
 Key attestation should be used where possible to prove the identity is protected in a secure hardware co-processor.

--   Identity stored on a well-managed device, using a software-based key store gives a lower confidence in the device\'s identity than a TPM-based approach.
+-   The ability for a device to prove its identity stored on a well-managed device, using a software-based key store gives a lower confidence in the device\'s identity than a TPM-based approach.

--   Identity on an unmanaged device in a software-based key store provides the least amount of confidence in the device\'s identity, relative to the above.
+-   The ability for a device to prove its identity on an unmanaged device in a software-based key store provides the least amount of confidence in the device\'s identity, relative to the above.

 Identifying devices from another organisation will require a trust relationship to be established between the two organisations.
 This should happen at both a governance and technical level.